farheenkhan266519-ctrl/Loan-Approval-Prediction/README.md

 The project was developed as part of my **Machine Learning Internship at Big Brains**.

-The main goal is to understand the complete Machine Learning workflow, from data exploration and preprocessing to model training, evaluation, and prediction.
+The main goal is to understand the complete Machine Learning workflow, from data exploration and preprocessing to model training, evaluation, prediction, documentation, and deployment.

 ---